grp-bork/gunc/docs/source/usage.rst

 ------------

-GUNC accepts either a progenomes or GTDB based reference database via the :code:`--db_file` option.
-Both can be downloaded using the :code:`gunc download_db` command (see below).
-Note that using GTDB will lead to higher resource requirements and longer run times; in accuracy benchmarks, the performance of GTDB and the default proGenome-derived GUNC database performed very similarly.
+GUNC accepts a progenomes or GTDB based reference database via the :code:`--db_file` option.
+Four databases are available: ``progenomes2.1`` (default), ``progenomes3``, ``gtdb95``, and ``gtdb214``.
+All can be downloaded using the :code:`gunc download_db` command (see below).
+Note that using GTDB will lead to higher resource requirements and longer run times; in accuracy benchmarks, the performance of GTDB and the default proGenomes-derived GUNC database performed very similarly.

 GUNC RUN